The Happy Puppy Site

 If you’ve dabbled at all in painting, or ever scribbled with the contents of a Crayola crayon box, you know that the blue hue comes in an almost infinite amount of shades.

+Prussian blue, Copenhagen blue, ultramarine blue, just to name a few!
 And so it is with the blue tick Beagle, as their blue coloration is described in a variety of ways.

-18. Are beagles a high-maintenance dog?
+18. Are Beagles a high-maintenance dog?

+Beagles are small dogs with a medium level of energy.
 They will enjoy trips to the dog park to let off steam, and regular exercise or walks with their favorite human.

-They sport a heavy but short coat that requires regular brushing and sheds on a seasonal basis.
+Beagles sport a heavy but short coat that requires regular brushing and sheds on a seasonal basis.
 They are not considered to be hypoallergenic.

 19. Beagles have been around a long, long, time.